Get Credit Where Credit Is Due: ESG Reporting and Why It's Important

-With the now-quantifiable financial risks posed by climate change, investors are taking a much closer look at how companies plan to mitigate those risks, such as physical loss, regulatory costs, and market risk.
-A sustainability strategy is no longer a nice-to-have, or completed with a solidarity statement on a website.
-The cost of changing nothing but marketing verbiage is literally too high, and can have repercussions for how much investment a venture can attract.
+Given the financial risks posed by climate change, investors are taking a much closer look at how companies plan to mitigate those risks, including risks of physical damage, costs due to changes in laws and regulatory requirements, and loss of consumers or capital due to market preference for environmentally resilient brands.
+A sustainability strategy is no longer a nice-to-have or satisfied by a solidarity statement on a website.
+The cost of changing nothing but marketing verbiage can have repercussions for how much investment a venture can attract.

-Remember that list of risks including market risk?
-Customers are more invested than ever in the sustainability practices of the brands they patronize.
+Customers continue to show interest in the sustainability practices of the brands they patronize.
 Failing to have a sustainability strategy—or failing to communicate that strategy effectively to an educated market—can mean lost revenue and bad press.

 Landlords and Tenants

-Just as there are huge potential financial costs associated with not addressing climate change, there are also huge potential savings for those who plan ahead.
+Just as we may see significant financial costs associated with not addressing climate change, we also have a chance for significant financial savings or market advantages for businesses that plan ahead for “E” actions and reporting.
 Certain investments in sustainable options today can pay for themselves and beyond in the long-term, from making a simple in-store lighting switch and taking advantage of a utility company discount, to undergoing more extensive retrofits and pursuing certifications like LEED.
 Tenants should be on the lookout for lease language related to sustainability practices, as more landlords are reserving the right to make environmentally conscious building improvements or requiring tenant compliance with waste reduction policies.

-How can Property Works help you tell your sustainability story?
+How can Property Works help you develop and share your sustainability steps?

 About Property Works